 Blogging has completely changed my perspective about writing.
 It is a huge place to share your knowledge and learn simultaneously.
 I started blogging in July, 2013 and it has been an amazing journey.
 For the first year, it was just about posting recipes as I was on a marathon.
 I completed posting 365 recipes in 365 days.
 It feels so good just thinking about it:)..

 The second year was about making my social media presence, food photography and trying to bring more traffic to my blog.
-I was successful enough as I have about 50,000 people following me in social media and I receive about 1 lac hits every month.
+I was successful enough as I have many people following me in social media and I receive about 1 lac hits every month.
 The third year I concentrated more on monetizing my blog and have been successful in doing that too.
 It took me more than two years to figure out how to monetize my blog :)..
 So, how was I successful in this blogging world?

 There are many things which I learnt from blogging but here are few things to start with:-